The Beginner’s Guide to Tempo Run Training

 • One week before: Cut your mileage to half of your normal training volume and keep your usual pace for the most part.
 Focus on recovery during the last week.

-How To Train For A Marathon – The Couch to Marathon Plan
+The Couch to Marathon Plan

 Now that you know how to train for a marathon the right way, let’s get into the actual couch to the marathon training plan.

-Training properly for a marathon is key since your body needs plenty of time to adjust and adapt to the stresses during both training and the race.
+Training properly for a marathon is key since your body needs plenty of time to adjust and adapt to the stresses during training and the race.

 The traits of a proper marathon training program consist of: